Please ensure Javascript is enabled for purposes of website accessibility

 How Much Compensation Can a Family Receive After a Worker Dies?

-Families may be able to receive weekly death benefits calculated as a percentage of the deceased worker’s weekly salary.
+Personal Injury Attorney Robert Munley speaking with employeeThe compensation a family can receive following a worker’s death is calculated as a percentage of the deceased worker’s weekly salary.
 There is a weekly maximum on death benefits set by Pennsylvania law based on the state’s average salary.

 In Pennsylvania, roughly 85 employees died in 2021 as a result of work-related accidents.
 Most fatalities occur in the construction and transportation industries.
 When an eligible worker dies, workers’ compensation insurance pays the family for funeral expenses and a percentage of the deceased worker’s salary.